5 Alternative Ways to Say ‘Increase’ for Business Meetings

 In this post, you have learned alternative ways to say ‘increase’ by using synonyms, adjectives, adverbs, and changing the word form.
 Then I showed how you can combine all these with linking words to sound more interesting and structured.

 You can also use the same approach for the word ‘decrease’.
-The only thing which will be different are the synonyms.
+The only thing which will be different is the synonyms.

 So the next time you have a meeting in English where you have to talk about results and numbers, have a go at exploring this new vocabulary!